Threat of flash flooding continues on Sunday for the Southern Plains, the Southwest, and Inter-Mountain West

-Wednesday Night: SE wind 15 to 20 kt.
-Rain and snow likely, mainly after midnight.
+- Monday SE wind 15 to 20 kt.
+Showers, mainly after 7am.
 Seas 3 to 4 ft.

-Friday: SE wind around 20 kt.
-Rain likely.
-Seas around 4 ft.
+- Wednesday SE wind around 10 kt.
+A chance of rain.
+Seas around 2 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.

 These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly.